dillingham/nova-index-textarea/readme.md

 `limit($amount, $ending)`

+** Only limits on index

-accepts a second paramter to override '...'
+Accepts a second paramter to override '...'

+Also add `->showAlways()` if you don't to toggle on detail